raulnq/Jal.Router/README.md

 * Allow customization at the moment to create resources (done)
 * Allow message consumption during scheduled periods of time
 * Second level retry logic
+* Send a message directly to the pipeline.